-(1) Amounts represent the threshold and target annual cash incentive award opportunities by our NEOs under the 2022 AIP.
+(2) Amounts represent the target and maximum annual cash incentive award opportunities for our NEOs under the 2023 ACIP.
 Cash incentive award amounts are calculated using the NEO's target award percentage multiplied by their eligible base earnings in the calculation period.
-See "Compensation Discussion and Analysis - Annual Short-Term Incentive Plan" above for additional details.
-The actual amounts paid to our NEOs under our 2022 AIP are set forth in the Non-Equity Incentive Plan Compensation of the Summary Compensation Table above.
+See "Compensation Discussion and Analysis - Annual Short-Term Cash Incentive Plan" above for additional details.
+The actual amounts paid to our NEOs under our 2023 ACIP are set forth in the Non-Equity Incentive Plan Compensation of the Summary Compensation Table above.

-- (3) Amounts represent the number of RSUs granted to our NEOs in 2022.
-See "Compensation Discussion and Analysis Long-Term Equity Incentive Awards" above for additional details. - (4) Amounts represent the grant date fair value of RSUs granted to the NEOs as computed in accordance with Financial Accounting Standards Board Accounting Standards Codification 718.
-The assumptions used in calculating grant-date fair value of the RSUs are set forth in Notes 2 and 10 to the consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
-The amounts reported in this column reflect the accounting cost for these RSUs and do not correspond to the actual economic value that may be received by the NEOs for these RSUs. - (5) See "Compensation Discussion and Analysis 2022 Performance Targets" above for more information with respect to Mr. Hager's stretch cash incentive award opportunity. - (6) See "Compensation Discussion and Analysis 2022 Performance Targets" above for more information with respect to Mr. Strosahl's stretch cash incentive award opportunity. - (7) On account of Ms. Putman's retirement as CFO, her 2022 AIP payout was prorated through September 1, 2022.
-See "Compensation Discussion and Analysis CFO Transition."
+(3) Amounts represent the number of RSUs granted to our NEOs in 2023.
+See "Compensation Discussion and Analysis - Long-Term Equity Incentive Awards" above for additional details.

+(4) Amounts represent the grant date fair value of RSUs granted to the NEOs as computed in accordance with Financial Accounting Standards Board Accounting Standards Codification 718.
+The assumptions used in calculating grant-date fair value of the RSUs are set forth in Notes 2 and 10 to the consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023.
+The amounts reported in this column reflect the accounting cost for these RSUs and do not correspond to the actual economic value that may be received by the NEOs for these RSUs.

+(5) In connection with Mr. Hager's retirement as CEO, his actual 2023 ACIP payout was prorated through September 2, 2023.
+The amounts reported above reflect the threshold, target and maximum 2023